stemnetbenchmarks/social_story_and_cookbook_puzzles/README.md

 Appendix 4: The Game Rules & Sample Starting Instructions Appendix 5: Sample Planning-Memos Shared by AI-Bots

 # Introduction

 Of the two kinds of puzzle-tests discussed here (and for which code that you can run is provided) the more interactive of the two is the Mini-RPG Dungeon-Crawl.

-The hope is that an intersection of familiar story-game, hands-on tools and code, being able to easily design and run your own tests, and example questions along the edge of what is known, will help you to confidently and inquisitively explore your own Data-Science questions and projects.
+The hope is that an intersection of academic testing and training, workplace and administrative skill building, and cultural-recreational arts (a familiar story-game, hands-on tools and code, being able to easily design and run your own tests, and example questions along the edge of what is known) will help all ages of people to confidently and inquisitively explore their own Data-Science questions and projects.

 I will try to start with a digestible entrypoint: simple, well-defined cases, questions, and terminology that should be accessible to everyone.
 The topic will get larger and less easy to follow, but we should be able to start with (and return to at any time) a universally clear 'base camp' that everyone can understand and agree on.